Cuomo exit isn’t stopping push for answers on nursing homes

 That resolute image prevailed even as some of the governor’s apparent missteps began gaining notice.

-An order early in the pandemic to free up hospital space by sending recovering COVID-19 patients to nursing homes was ultimately reversed but was blamed by advocates for spreading the virus and contributing to deaths.
+A directive early in the pandemic to free up hospital space by forcing nursing homes to accept recovering COVID-19 patients was ultimately reversed but was blamed by advocates for spreading the virus and contributing to deaths.

 After the administration refused to release data and answer questions about the policy for nine months, AP obtained records this year showing more than 9,000 recovering coronavirus patients in New York state were released from hospitals into nursing homes under the order, more than 40% higher than what the state health department previously disclosed.

-New York Attorney General Letitia James’ report in January noted that while Cuomo’s order was in line with federal guidance, it “may have put residents at increased risk of harm in some facilities.”
+New York Attorney General Letitia James’ report in January noted that while Cuomo’s directive was in line with federal guidance, it “may have put residents at increased risk of harm in some facilities.”

 But the Cuomo administration has long contended that infected nursing home employees — not recovering COVID-19 patients — were the real drivers of infections and that the order probably saved more lives than it cost by freeing up desperately needed hospital beds.